 Get rid of furniture and other household items like old couches, excess bookshelves, or dining tables by taking them to donation centers, listing them for sale online, or calling a junk removal company to haul away and dispose of surplus furniture.

-It may be challenging to get rid of some things that they’ve owned for decades, so compromises will be made.
-Remember to remain patient and understand where they’re coming from, but stick to your guns on things you know aren’t possible heirlooms or needed in the new place.
+It can be challenging to get rid of some things we’ve owned for decades, so compromises will be made.
+Remember to remain patient and understand why it’s difficult, but get rid of things you know aren’t possible heirlooms or necessary in the new place.

-For sentimental items that can’t come along but your loved one isn’t ready to completely discard, think about long-term storage solutions or giving them to family members for safe-keeping or as gifts.
-It’s actually a good idea to do this now, while your loved one is still around and able to decide who gets what to avoid disputes among family after they pass.
+For sentimental items that can’t come along but aren’t ready to be discarded, think about long-term storage solutions or giving them to family members for safe-keeping or as gifts.

 Downsizing for seniors can be easy.Book A Pickup ❯